gcarq/germ/README.md

 ## Contributing

-This repository is open to contributions.
-LLM assisted PRs will be considered, as long as the code matches the expected code quality and is reasonable in scope.
+Contributions and bug reports are welcome.
+Since the project is still small and unfinished, keep changes focused and explain the problem they solve.
+LLM assisted PRs might be considered, as long as the code matches the expected code quality.

-The code must pass the test suite, should follow the [Rust Style Guide](https://doc.rust-lang.org/stable/style-guide/) and shouldn't produce any `clippy` warnings.
+The code must pass the test suite `./scripts/test.sh` and should follow the [Rust Style Guide](https://doc.rust-lang.org/stable/style-guide/).

 ## Dependencies